Bundelkhand Express

-It operates with train number 11107 from Gwalior Junction to Banaras and with train number 11108 in the reverse direction, serving the state of Uttar Pradesh and Madhya Pradesh.
+It operates with train number 11107 from Gwalior Junction to Banaras and with train number 11108 in the reverse direction, serving the states of Uttar Pradesh and Madhya Pradesh.

 It is named after the Bundelkhand region of the states of Madhya Pradesh and Uttar Pradesh.

 Coaches

 The 11107/11108 Bundelkhand Express has 1 AC First Class cum AC 3 tier, 1 AC 2 tier, 8 Sleeper class, 6 General Unreserved & 2 SLR (Seating cum Luggage Rake) Coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 11107 Bundelkhand Express covers the distance of 624 km in 14 hours 10 mins (44.05 km/hr) & in 15 hours 10 mins as 11108 Bundelkhand Express (41.14 km/hr).
+The 11107 Bundelkhand Express covers the distance of 624 km in 14 hours 10 mins (44.05 km/h) and in 15 hours 10 mins as 11108 Bundelkhand Express (41.14 km/h).

 As the average speed of the train is below 55 km/h, as per Indian Railways rules, its fare does not include a Superfast surcharge.